We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-That’s why ED constriction bands like Eddie by Giddy may be helpful; they keep blood in your penis, allowing you to maintain your erection.
+That’s why ED constriction devices like Eddie by Giddy may be helpful: They keep blood in your penis, allowing you to maintain your erection.

 Arteriogenic ED results from insufficient arterial blood supply.
 Causes include:

-People with arteriogenic ED have difficulty getting an erection, since not enough blood flows into the penis.
-In this case, ED constriction bands, like Eddie by Giddy, likely won’t be helpful on their own.
+People with arteriogenic ED have difficulty getting an erection since not enough blood flows into the penis.
+In this case, ED constriction devices, like Eddie by Giddy, likely won’t be helpful on their own.

-Instead, you may have to combine the ring with other treatments, like a penis pump or medication, to help you get an erection.
+Instead, you may need to combine the device with other treatments, like medication, to help you get an erection.
 Then, you can use the Eddie by Giddy to help you maintain it.